tremor-rs/tremor-www/docs/language/expressions.md

 match sneaky_json of
   case json = ~ json|| => json
-  default => drop "this is not the json we were looking for" end;
+  case _ => drop "this is not the json we were looking for" end;
 ```